 What you can do

-- Your child's symptoms, including any that seem unrelated to your reason for scheduling the appointment and any that have recently been resolved
+- The symptoms, including any that seem unrelated to the reason for the appointment.

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?